PoliceRewired/osps-poc/README.md

 # OSPS - the open source policing service

+This is a community project, which will grow over time as we add more components.

-This is a sample infrastructure for a policing service, built with open source components.
+The OSPS is a sample infrastructure for a policing service, built with open source components.

 * Directory service: [OpenLDAP](https://www.openldap.org/)
 * MDM service: [Headwind MDM](https://h-mdm.com/) (community edition)